zab1234/Honeypot/README.md

-# Honeypot
+# Honeypot Implementation Project/Guide
 Creating a honeypot using TPot in a GCP compute instance.
-Goals of this project is to discover malicious traffic to my instance and visualize it to garner insights.
+Goal of this project is to discover malicious traffic to my instance and visualize it to garner insights and gain hands on experience in implementing a honeypot.
+Feel free to use the following as a guide to implementing your own honeypot!

 First I created a new GCP project labelled TPot and created a new e2-standard-2 VM instance on the Debian GNU/Linux 11 (bullseye) distro with a 128 GB disk named tpot-a.